 I emigrated to the USA and took up residence in Colorado in late 2012.

-I have three sons who are young adults of college age.
+I have three sons who are young men now.

-Two sons still live in Australia and one studies here in the US
+Two sons still live in Australia and one is living and working here in the US

-I have two dogs, Ebony the Maltipoo and Henry the Cockapoo
+I have two fluffy dogs, Ebony the Maltipoo and Henry the Cockapoo

 So all those things have brought me to where I am today reveling in my own creativity something I never imagined I had until I began to quilt!